Print Friendly

 Kakunatajik

-He will be cured/ He will get better.
+One can be cured; One will get better.

 Na kab’antaj ta wumal